 Things you must not do

-Take your medicine to treat any other condition unless your doctor tells you to.
+Do not take your medicine to treat any other complaints unless your doctor tells you

-Stop taking your medicine, or change the dosage, without first checking with your doctor.
+Do not stop taking your medicine or change the dosage without first checking with

 Things to be careful of